rosaliedejager/rosaliedejager/README.md

 - ⚡ Fun fact: ...
 -->

-hii im currently working on building my very first site, a personal website!! im currently learning to  'code' ? in html and css, as a total noobie you can reach me through my linkedin which is on my profile!
+hii im currently working on building my very first site, a personal website!! <br>
+im currently learning to  'code' ? in html and css, as a total noobie <br>
+you can reach me through my linkedin which is on my profile! <br>
-pronouns: she/her they/them
+pronouns: she/her they/them <br>
 a fun fact about me is that i majored in korean studies and speak 5 languages hehe